 - Hyatt doesn’t offer quite as large a hotel network as the two largest chains — Marriott and Hilton.

-- There are a very limited number of hotels in the highest tiers.
+- There are a very limited number of hotels in the highest categories.

 Are Hyatt points worth it?

-By our estimates, Hyatt points are well worth it for the average traveler – as long as you have flexibility and aren’t set on staying at a particular destination where availability is limited.
-The Hyatt program seems to be an especially great value for midrange travelers.
-You can really stretch your points in the lower hotel tiers, which represent the majority of Hyatt properties, and you’ll find that a category 1 to 3 Hyatt hotel is a little plusher than average.
+By our estimates, Hyatt points are well worth it for the average traveler — as long as you have flexibility and aren’t set on staying at a particular destination where availability is limited.
+The World of Hyatt program seems to be an especially great value for midrange travelers.
+You can really stretch your points in the lower hotel categories, which represent the majority of Hyatt properties, and you’ll find that a category 1 to 3 Hyatt hotel is a little plushier than average.

-However, with the World of Hyatt program, it pays to do some research, especially before you take the plunge into a credit card with an annual fee.
-You should make sure the Hyatt program fits your travel patterns and that you will be able to use points for places that you want to travel.
+With the World of Hyatt program, it pays to do some research, especially before you take the plunge into a credit card with an annual fee.
+You should make sure World of Hyatt fits your travel patterns and that you will be able to use points for places that you want to travel.

 If Hyatt’s limited network isn’t a good fit for you, you may be better off pledging your loyalty to a larger hotel program, such as Hilton or Marriott.
-Or you may be best off with a flexible points program, such as Chase Ultimate Rewards.
+Or you could consider a flexible points program, such as Chase Ultimate Rewards.